EARLY REGISTRATION PRICES HAVE BEEN EXTENDED UNTIL MAY 24 FOR THE 2019 ANNUAL MEETING

-The Annual Meeting is the largest event for all Leadership Florida graduates, drawing a diverse group of hundreds of leaders from across the state of Florida for a meeting designed to educate, inspire, and engage.
+The Annual Meeting is the largest event of the year for Leadership Florida graduates, drawing a diverse group of hundreds of leaders from across the state of Florida for a meeting designed to educate, inspire, and engage.
 This year, the Annual Meeting will be held in beautiful Orlando, Florida on June 20-23, 2019 at Disney's Grand Floridian Resort & Spa!
-Registration is open to dues-paying Leadership Florida graduates and their families.

 Dave Lawrence, Jr.

 Former Miami Herald Publisher and Children's Movement Board Chair, Dave Lawrence, Jr. is a nationally known newspaper editor and publisher who retired at the age of 56 and subsequently became a leading national advocate for children, especially in the area of early childhood investment.
 He is the former publisher of The Miami Herald and the Detroit Free Press and currently serves as board chair of The Children's Movement of Florida.

 Click image for Sneak Peek Video

 Ken Gronbach is a gifted keynote speaker and nationally-recognized author, expert, and futurist in the field of Demography and Generational Marketing.
 He makes the science of shifting demography come alive with real-life examples which make it relevant to today’s culture, business climate, and economy.
 With nearly three decades of experience in retail advertising and marketing, Ken saw the direct results of shifting demographics in his clients’ profits.

 Eventually, his passion for the subject changed the direction of his career, to the benefit of readers of his books and attendees of his keynotes and other presentations.